-If New York is the top restaurant city out East, San Francisco and its surrounding area have it down on the West Coast.
+If New York is the top restaurant city on the East Coast, the Bay area and the San Francisco food scene have it down on the West Coast.

-Home to Super Duper Burger, the Mission burrito and fermented everything, the Bay Area offers easy access to the Pacific Ocean, best-in-class winemakers and year-round produce.
-The result: a bounty of varied dining options including David Kinch’s three Michelin-star Manresa and the highly coveted baos from The Chairman food trucks.
+Home to Super Duper Burger, the Mission burrito and fermented everything, the Bay area offers easy access to the Pacific Ocean, best-in-class wineries and year-round produce.
+The result: a bounty of varied dining options, including the David Kinch three-Michelin-star Manresa restaurant and the highly-coveted baos from The Chairman food truck.

 A trip to San Francisco would be a failure without a stroll through Chinatown.
-Get classic dim sum off the paper menu (not from the typical cart) at Great Eastern, where the dining room is packed by 11 a.m. on weekends.
-Everyone seems to be into Asian flavors these days, so spend some time walking around this community—and wherever else the food leads you.
+Get classic dim sum off the paper menu (not from the typical cart) at the Great Eastern restaurant, where the dining room is packed by 11 a.m. on weekends.
+Everyone seems to be into Asian cuisine these days, so spend some time walking around this community—and wherever else the food leads you.

-No question, San Francisco is one giant classroom to eat and learn.
-So bring a notebook and get ready to chow down.
+No question, the San Francisco food scene is one giant classroom where you can eat and learn.
+So, bring a notebook and get ready to chow down.

-James Beard Award winners Stuart Brioza and Nicole Krasinski (also of State Bird Provisions) change the small plates menu daily.
+James Beard Award winners Stuart Brioza and Nicole Krasinski (also of State Bird Provisions) change the small plates menu daily at The Progress.
 House-cured anchovies are a mainstay, however, and shouldn’t be missed.
-To get the most out of the menu, go for the $62 a person format: Choose four items to share with the option of adding small items, like pickled nori and desserts.
+To get the most out of the menu, go for the $62 a person format: Choose four items to share, with the option of adding small items, like pickled nori and desserts.

-Check out the huge rotating draft beer selection; stay for the house-butchered porcine fare at this German-beer-hall-inspired restaurant.
+Check out the huge rotating draft beer list; stay for Hog’s Apothecary house-butchered porcine fare at this inspired German beer hall.
 Executive Chef John Streit serves dishes like a house-smoked cured pork belly and beef corn dog dipped in house-ground red heirloom cornmeal batter.
 Pay attention to the pairings for inspiration.

-Chef-owner Mourad Lahlou’s ode to Moroccan cuisine earned a Michelin star within a year of opening.
+Chef-owner Mourad Lahlou created an ode to Moroccan cuisine and earned a Michelin star within a year of opening.
 A menu of traditional meat, seafood and vegetable dishes complements the straightforward yet striking decor.
-Everyone talks about the chicken.
-Get it, and see if you can figure out what makes it the be-all-end-all of roasted birds.
+Everyone talks about the roasted chicken.
+Get it and see if you can figure out what makes it the be-all-end-all of bird dishes.

-This warehouse-turned-food-hall is a gold mine for Indian and Pakistani street food, especially if you want to adopt these flavors for your menu.
-Order at the counter, grab a seat in the huge hall, and wait for your name to be called.
-The family-run business lacks signage, so just look for the lines of people waiting to order dosa, biryani, cholle bhature and other authentic favorites, all made fresh, in-house.
+In this old warehouse, now a food hall, Vik’s Chaat is a gold mine for Indian fare and Pakistani street food.
+It’s especially appealing if you want to adopt these flavors for your menu.
+Order at the counter, grab a seat in the huge food hall and wait for your name to be called.
+The family-run business lacks signage, so just look for the lines of people waiting to order dosa, biryani, cholle bhature and other authentic Indian food and Pakistani dishes, all made fresh, in-house.

-Wood-fired cooking couldn’t be hotter, and this brunch and late-night favorite gets it right with an organic menu that includes a killer burger served with pickled onions and thick-cut fries.
-The restaurant gets crowded—and loud—fast, so book a reservation in advance if you don’t want to wait.
+Wood-fired cooking couldn’t be hotter, and this brunch and late-night restaurant gets it right with an organic menu that includes a killer burger served with pickled onions and thick-cut fries.
+Nopa gets crowded—and loud—fast, so book a reservation in advance if you don’t want to wait.

-Manny Haider is a Food Fanatics chef for US Foods based in San Francisco with a soft spot for kick-ass family-run restaurants.
+Manny Haider is a Food Fanatics chef for US Foods® based in San Francisco who has a soft spot for kick-ass, family-run restaurants.